 That brings us to only two possible candidates: queen Ankhesenamun, or her mother Nefertiti.
 If that really is her, and the DNA tests show that her DNA and the DNA of the fetuses buried with King Tut match, there is a problem.

 The DNA of the mummy designated as KV55, believed to the mummy of damned pharaoh and father of Akhesenamun, Akhenaten, doesn’t match.

 Both mummies are who we think they are, but they aren’t biologically related.
-Seems like drama, intrigue and secret relationships were en vogue on royal courts throughout the ages.
+Seems like drama, intrigue and secret relationships were en vogue in royal courts throughout the ages.

-It lays in the close proximity of Tut’s tomb, KV63.
+It lies in the close proximity of Tut’s tomb, KV63.
 The main issue with that site is that it has no mummies, so DNA testing is impossible.